Email FacebookTwitterMenu burgerClose thin

 2. Checking Accounts

 Unlike a savings account, your money won’t earn much interest in a checking account.
 Generally, banks offer very low-interest rates or no interest at all on their checking accounts.
-You can usually make as many transactions as you want with your checking account, though some banks charge a fee for making more than a certain number of transactions or for writing more than a certain number of checks per month.
+You can usually make as many transactions as you want with your checking account, though some banks charge a fee for making more than a specific number of transactions or for writing more than a certain number of checks per month.

-As with savings accounts, there are a few fees to watch out for with checking accounts.
-There is usually a minimum deposit needed to open an account.
+• There is usually a minimum deposit needed to open an account.
 This fee is often around $25 but varies from bank to bank.
 Once you have an account, you may need to maintain a minimum balance.
 If your account goes below that minimum, you will have to pay a fee.
-Depending on the bank and checking account, you may also need to deposit a certain amount in your checking account each month.
-Fees vary between banks and not all banks even charge them.
-Make sure to ask about fees before you open an account.
+1

 3. Certificate of Deposit (CD)